MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-object-model-reference-time-travel-debugging.md

 ## TTD Threads Methods

  **SeekTo** - Method which seeks to time position.
-The MinPosition and MaxPosition TTD Threads objects support this method.
+The MinPosition and MaxPosition TTD Threads objects, support this method.

  **ToDisplayString** - ToDisplayString([FormatSpecifier]) - Method which converts the object to its display string representation according to an optional format specifier.
-All of the TTD Lifetime object children support this method.
+All of the TTD Threads object children support this method.

 ### TTD Threads Object Example